fridge-dev/blog/scratch/scratch-from-laptop.md

         important: It's okay/acceptable to not want to grow.
 It's okay to not want to grow as fast as possible.
 And it's a choice between career growth and whatever else one can do with their life.
-    - You're at amazon, so you must be good at solving problems.
+    - You're at a top tier tech company, so you must be good at solving problems.
 And there's readily available opportunity in front of you.
 If you're good at it, you enjoy it, and there's opportunity, then it can be an obvious choice to go all-in.

     But there's one thing that takes a higher level of consciousness and a longer term thinking about.
 What is the opportunity cost of you investing that energy.

-    It's easy at amazon to get pulled into the high speed current and see everyone else around you swimming as fast as they can and assume that that's the best way to live life.
+    It's easy in competitive tech companies to get pulled into the high speed current and see everyone else around you swimming as fast as they can and assume that that's the best way to live life.
 This isn't to discourage you from trying to swim as fast as possible.
     Just make sure you pop your head out of the water and make sure you know where you're